Brad Aitken

-Bradley E. Aitken (born October 30, 1967) is a Canadian former professional ice hockey Left Wing who played 14 games in the National Hockey League.
+Bradley E. Aitken (born October 30, 1967) is a Canadian former professional ice hockey Left wing who played 14 games in the National Hockey League.

 Playing career

 Aitken spent parts of two seasons in the National Hockey League, although the majority of his career took place in the minors or Europe.
 He was selected by the Pittsburgh Penguins in the third round of the 1986 NHL Entry Draft, 46th overall, and played for Pittsburgh before he was traded to the Edmonton Oilers in exchange for Kim Issel in March 1991.
 Aitken played just 3 games with the Oilers before he was returned to the minors.
-He was also briefly the property of the Toronto Maple Leafs, but was unable to crack their lineup.
+He was also briefly the property of the Toronto Maple Leafs but was unable to crack their lineup.

-On November 25, 2013, over twenty years since his retirement, Aitken was revealed to be a claimant against a group of former NHL players, who filed a suit against the NHL in relation to player safety in concussions.
+On November 25, 2013, over twenty years since his retirement, Aitken was revealed to be a claimant against a group of former NHL players, who filed a suit against the NHL concerning player safety in concussions.